Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/classifiers.md

 * Better approach is to use distances.
 Identify distances between points and then try to assign shapes to points -- this is the stone tablet problem (perhaps move to intro).

 * Issue: we'd love to build a shape space, but dimension is huge.
-Need for dimensionality reduction (not if we are doing Kabsch).
+Need for dimensionality reduction (although not if we are doing Kabsch).

 * Applying classifier to our space.